 Attendant corneal involvement can compromise vision, so it is important that a cat with conjunctivitis be seen by a veterinarian or, if necessary, by a veterinary ophthalmologist.

 Untreated feline hypertension is a relatively common cause of "sudden blindness."
 Hypertension often accompanies heart disease, diabetes, hyperthyroidism, and kidney disease.
 Cats with any of those conditions should be monitored closely by a veterinarian for evidence of hypertension.
 Hypertension can also develop with no identifiable underlying cause, although this does not occur as frequently in cats as it does in people.

-There are few early symptoms to watch for at home, but red flags include dilated pupils which do not respond to light and the appearance of blood in the eye chamber.
+There are few early symptoms to watch for at home, but two possible signs are dilated pupils that do not respond normally to light and the appearance of blood in the eye chamber.
 Sudden blindness is always considered a medical emergency, and the cat should be seen by a veterinarian without delay.

 How to Help Your Blind Cat

-You can help a great deal by keeping your cat's normal routine as unchanged as possible.
-Its food dish, bed, litter box, and other accouterments should be kept in their normal places.
-Try to avoid moving furniture, and keep other "stumbling blocks" out of its way.
-You can warn it of your approaching by speaking to it or clapping your hands.
+If your cat is blind, you can help a great deal by keeping their normal routine and environment as unchanged as possible.
+Its food dish, bed, litter box, and other accoutrements should be kept in their normal places.
+Try to avoid moving furniture, and keep other potential stumbling blocks out of its way.
+You can warn your cat of your approach by speaking to it or clapping your hands.
 (Your cat will also feel the vibrations of your footsteps on most floors.)
-Most importantly, relax and enjoy your cat.
-Whether blind or seeing, its feelings for you haven't changed.
+Of course, any unsupervised access to the outdoors should be eliminated for safety reasons.